TobunZainab/TobunZainab/README.md

 - 👋 Hi, I’m Zainab
 - 📈 I am a Data Analyst
 - ✅ My core competencies are; MySQL, Excel, Python, PowerBi and Tableau
-- 📫 connect with me on https://www.linkedin.com/in/zainab-tobun/
+- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/zainab-tobun/)
+- :briefcase:

 <!---
 TobunZainab/TobunZainab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.